SSO With ADFS

 Your ADFS server will need a valid TLS certificate.

-Configure server application redirect URI: Save the Client Identifier; you will need this in the following steps.
+In Server application, you’ll be configuring the server application redirect URI.
+Save the client identifier; you will need this in the following steps.
 Add the following redirect URI:

-Configure Web API client identifier: Add the Client Identifier you saved from the previous step.
+In Configure Web API, add the client identifier you saved from the previous step.

-Enable login by email instead of UPN: By default strongDM will match your login email address to the UPN returned by ADFS.
-If you would prefer to use email, edit the Web API and add the following transformation rule:
+From the Add Transform Claim Rule Wizard’s Configure Claim Rule screen, enable login by email instead of UPN.
+By default strongDM will match your login email address to the UPN returned by ADFS.
+If you would prefer to use email, edit the Web API and add the following transformation rule as shown.

-Enable ADFS in in strongDM: In the strongDM app, go to "Settings" -> Authentication, click click to make changes, then select Active Directory from the drop-down menu.
+Next, enable ADFS in the strongDM Admin UI in Settings > User Management.
+Click the lock to make changes, and then select Active Directory from the provider drop-down menu.
 Add your client details as shown and click activate.